Bearded vulture: Distribution and habitat

 The bearded vulture is sparsely distributed across a vast range.
 It occurs in mountainous regions in the Pyrenees, the Alps, the Arabian Peninsula, the Caucasus region, the Zagros Mountains and Alborz Mountains in Iran, the Koh-i-Baba in Bamyan, Afghanistan, the Altai Mountains, the Himalayas, Ladakh in northern India, and western and central China.
 In Africa, it lives in the Atlas Mountains, the Ethiopian Highlands and south from Sudan to northeastern Democratic Republic of the Congo, central Kenya, and northern Tanzania.
 An isolated population inhabits the Drakensberg in South Africa.
 It has been reintroduced in several places in Spain, such as the Sierras de Cazorla, Segura and Las Villas Jaén, the Province of Castellón and Asturias.
 The resident population as of 2018 was estimated at 1,200 to 1,500 individuals.

 In Israel it is locally extinct as a breeder since 1981, but young birds have been reported in 2000, 2004, and 2016.
 The species is extinct in Romania, the last specimens from the Carpathians being shot in 1927.
 However, unconfirmed sightings of the bearded vulture happened in the 2000s, and in 2016 a specimen from a restoration project in France also flew over the country before returning to the Alps.

 In southern Africa, the total population as of 2010 was estimated at 408 adult birds and 224 young birds of all age classes therefore giving an estimate of about 632 birds.

 In Ethiopia, it is common at garbage dumps tips on the outskirts of small villages and towns.
 Although it occasionally descends to 300–600 m, the bearded vulture is rare below altitudes of 1000 m and normally resides above 2000 m in some parts of its range.
 It typically lives around or above the tree line which are often near the tops of the mountains, at up to 2000 m in Europe, 4500 m in Africa and 5000 m in central Asia.
 In southern Armenia, it breeds below 1000 m if cliff availability permits.
 It has even been observed living at elevations of 7500 m in the Himalayas and been observed flying at a height of 24000 ft.

 There are two records of bearded vultures from the Alps reintroduction schemes which have reached the United Kingdom, with the first sighting taking place in 2016 in Wales and the Westcountry.
 A series of sightings took place in 2020, when an individual bird was sighted separately over the Channel Island of Alderney after migrating north through France, then in the Peak District, Derbyshire, Cambridgeshire, and Lincolnshire.
 The bird, nicknamed 'Vigo' by Tim Birch of the Derbyshire Wildlife Trust, originated from the reintroduced population in the Alps.
 As these two birds were both released captive birds, not wild, they have been placed in Category E ("escapes"), and not added to the formal British bird list.

+A confirmed first sighting in Sweden occurred outside of Arvika in western Sweden in June 2022.
+Another specimen was sighted on Öland in June 2026.